Glossary of General Terms

 - fault tolerance

-A method of designing computers, networks, and database systems to allow them to withstand loss of power, spontaneous component failure, bugs in software, or user errors that are typically expected.
+A method of designing computers, networks, and storage systems to allow them to withstand spontaneous hardware component failure with no downtime.
 A common example is installing multiple hard drives in a server which duplicate all the data between them, so that if one fails, the server continues to operate running on the extra hard drive.
 A broader example, particularly for a company that uses its IT systems to provide 24/7 services over the Internet, might involve having multiple connections to the Internet using different providers.
+By itself, fault tolerance does not address faults caused by software errors or database corruption.

 A type of network cabling made of extremely thin, flexible glass tubes, which uses light beams to transmit data instead of electrical waves used by every other kind of transmission medium.
 It allows for extremely high speed communications over very long distances.
 Large organizations use it only when they need very high-speed, secure links between geographically separated facilities, because it is tremendously expensive to install and maintain.
 The core routing infrastructure of the Internet runs on fiber.
 Also, since fiber is impervious to electromagnetic interference, you might find it in places where ordinary network cabling will not work, such as in a radiology lab.